 The penalties are stiffer than that of a misdemeanor, entailing a mandatory minimum of six months of incarceration for a sentence between one and five years or a term of imprisonment not to exceed 12 months and/or a fine of up to $2,500(subject to the discretion of the judge or jury, depending on the nature of the case).

-An Alexandria assault lawyer can also help if you are facing unlawful wounding, malicious wounding, or aggravated malicious wounding charges, all of which are serious charges that involve serious bodily injury.
-These felony charges are punishable by years in prison and are treated very seriously by the prosecutors in Alexandria.
+An Alexandria lawyer can also help if you are facing unlawful wounding, malicious wounding, or aggravated malicious wounding charges, all of which are serious assault charges that involve serious bodily injury.
+These felony charges are punishable by years in prison and are treated very seriously by the prosecutors.
 Contact an experienced attorney today.

 Virginia law also has special provisions for simple assault and assault and battery committed against a state agent or law enforcement officer, public official, or medical/pedagogical professional.
 Such crimes against a medical or pedagogical professional are Class 1 misdemeanors, while an assault or assault and battery committed against a state agent or public official will be upgraded to a Class 6 felony.

 Particulars regarding the definition of such actors and the corresponding sentencing are codified under subsections C-F of Section 18.2-57, which can be found by clicking here.